I used to overthink things when it came to my daughter.

 I want to be a good mom.

-I want Ayva to have a different experience.
+You know what I realized?
+My kids will have a different experience.

 I’m not my parents, and the relationship that I have with my kids is unique and special to us.
 I don’t have to stress out about making sure they’re happy.